The Best Destinations in North America for Spring Skiing

 Sunshine Village, Alberta

 We can’t talk spring skiing in Canada and not mention Alberta’s SkiBig3 ski resorts.
 While Mt.
 Norquay typically closes by late-April, Lake Louise and Sunshine Village are open into May.
-Lake Louise typically closes in early May, while Sunshine continues ski operations until about the third week of May.
+Lake Louise typically closes in early May, while Sunshine continues ski operations until later in May.
 The Banff Sunshine Slush Cup and Slushine Rail Jam are among the fun events happening as the Banff ski season comes to a close.
 Spring is such a great time in Canada, too, because of such longer days.
 Skiers and riders can get in a few hours of laps on soft snow before exploring all that Banff has to offer.
-Bonus: You can combine a spring ski trip to SkiBig3’s ski resorts with adventures around Canada’s first national park, Banff National Park.
+Bonus: You can combine a spring ski trip to Banff with adventures around Canada’s first national park, Banff National Park.

 » View Sunshine Village spring lodging options.